Broader Outcomes

 Our tangata are at the heart of what we do.
 We aim to provide a safe, supportive environment where everyone feels valued, cared for, and proud of their work.

-Health and wellbeing initiatives: Employees receive full health insurance, with regular health checks and safety refreshers reinforcing our commitment to physical wellbeing and hauora.
+Health and wellbeing initiatives: Tangata receive full health insurance, with regular health checks and safety refreshers reinforcing our commitment to physical wellbeing and hauora.
 We also support industry initiatives like Mates in Construction, giving our team access to counselling and wellbeing resources.
 While we don’t yet have a dedicated in-house programme, we are exploring discounted gym memberships and additional wellbeing benefits for our people.

 Training and apprenticeships: We are committed to growing talent from within.
 We currently have 11 apprentices - around 14% of our workforce.
 Over the past five years, we’ve supported more than 38 apprentices across the Holmes Group, with dedicated mentors assigned to create a supportive, skills-focused learning environment.